Pet Care Home

 Social Behaviors

-• Temperament: Peaceful - Although not a schooling fish, this fish is happiest in a group of its own kind.
-It also makes an excellent community fish and mixes well with most fish tolerant of its prefered water conditions.
-The exception to this is the Beta fish, which will either suffer fin nipping by the guppy or mistake guppies for another Beta and will attack.
+• Temperament: Peaceful - This is an excellent community fish and mixes well with most other small, peaceful fish.
+The exception to this is the Betta fish, which will either suffer fin nipping by the guppy or mistake guppies for another Betta and attack.
 In either case, this combination does not usually end well.

 • Compatible with: